wp-plugins/ajax-event-calendar/readme.txt

 == Description ==

 Ajax Event Calendar WordPress Plugin is a fully localized (including RTL language support) community calendar that allows authorized users to add, edit, move, resize and delete events into custom categories.
 Highly customized calendars can be added to pages, posts or text widgets using the "[calendar]" shortcode.
 Similarly, an equally customizable event list can be added using the "[eventlist]" shortcode.
-Shortcode options described below in detail.
+For details on the available shortcode options click the **Installation** tab.

 This plugin does not support WordPress MU.